 Establishing the destination for this project:

 website? if so, how much real estate in pixel dimensions do you have to work with, how many pages?
 What do you images/screenshots do you need to establish this project in context?
+This would be

 print? if so, what magazine, newspaper?
-What dimensions do you have to work with? other destinations- a motion graphics spot on the local or national news.
+What dimensions do you have to work with?

-On Campus: Faculty Boxes/smansfield/Outbox/Examples/Information Design/Project 1
+On Campus: Instructor/smansfield/Public/Examples/Information Design/Project 1

 A health section feature: A visual explanation of the hazards of piercing